tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 ![powerplant](../images/buildings/powerplant.png "powerplant"){:.right}

-Un-mined Asteros depletes at a rate of one unit per four days, _even_ if no Powerplants hae been built.
+Un-mined Asteros depletes at a rate of one unit per four days, _even_ if no Powerplants have been built.
 This is probably a bug, although it could be interpreted as representing the half-life of a radioactive element.

 Powerplants run on un-mined ore _in the asteroid_, not in storage.
 As long as